Healthcare · Risk & Compliance

 In one sentence

-AI-native compliance operations for biotechnology is a phased engagement (Discovery 2 weeks → Build 8 weeks → Run continuous (4-week initial stabilization)) that ships a production workflow on top of ELN and LIMS, moves audit readiness by +38 pts against the biotechnology baseline, and is operated under risk & compliance governance from day one.
+AI-native compliance operations for biotechnology — A phased engagement that ships a production compliance operations workflow on top of ELN and LIMS, moves the operating metric against a Discovery-captured baseline, and is operated under explicit governance from day one.
+Expected delta on audit readiness: +38 pts.

 Key facts